April grew up with a passion for writing about her personal experiences and a desire to help others through her writings.

 "You won’t really make any money unless you recruit, recruit, recruit.
 Do you really want to spend your time trying to convince people to try to sell the products you’ve barely been able to sell?"

 - Well, if you're not a salesperson, and you're not selling any products, then no, you probably wouldn't want to recruit.
 You probably are also in the wrong business if you can't sell anything, but that isn't Mary Kay's fault that you didn't realize starting a business for selling MK products meant you would actually need to sell something.

 - It's true, you will make more money the more people you recruit.
 Why?
 Because you make a percentage off of each of their sales, as well.
 That sounds pretty good to me.
-To top it off, the ranking and recruiting is all made very clear to every person who is considering starting a MK business prior to them signing the contract.
+To top it off, the ranking and recruiting are all made very clear to every person who is considering starting an MK business prior to them signing the contract.
 They don't lie about it, they don't keep it a secret, and they don't even beat around the bush.
-At least my recruiter didn't, and I haven't lied to the people I've recruited either.
+At least my recruiter didn't, and I haven't lied to the people I've recruited, either.
 So . . . yeah.
 Moving on.

 "Your family and friends will not respect you or your 'business.'"

 - The only thing I'm going to say about this is if you don't take your own business seriously, then how do you expect your friends and family to take it seriously?
 You have to respect your own business before others can.
 "Altitude is contingent on attitude."

 "You will spend most nights and weekends away from your husband and children, attending events, looking for new victims, and trying to sell the products.
 (I thought Mary Kay was supposed to help you be at home with them?)"